openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

 3. Click **[Next]**.
 Under Sample Design, set **Spatial Distribution** to **SHP File**.
 4. Click on **[Upload sample file]** and navigate to the zipped .shp file with your sample point points or polygons and select it.
 5. This will also work with a CSV File.
+6. You can enable proactive sampling by clicking on the checkbox next to **Allow users to draw their own samples**.

 .. thumbnail:: ../_images/project23.png
-    :title: Uploading a SHP file for the samples
+    :title: Uploading a SHP file for the samples & enabling user drawn samples.
     :align: center
     :width: 50%